-- A. The proponent will prepare and implement a Bushland Management Plan and Biodiversity Offset Package for the site. - B. The proponent will undertake a survey of all trees and other site features prior to the commencement of construction of any stage of the project and will seek to retain as many trees as possible for incorporation into the new urban form. - C. The proponent will provide landscaping to all streets and parks as outlined in the Environmental Assessment Report.
+- A. The proponent will implement the measures outlined in the Concept Bushland Management Plan prepared by Hayes Environmental dated October 2011 and the Biodiversity Offset Package prepared by Hayes Environmental dated October 2011. - B. The proponent will undertake a survey of all trees and other site features prior to the commencement of construction of any stage of the project and will seek to retain as many trees as possible for incorporation into the new urban form. - C. The proponent will provide landscaping to all streets and parks as outlined in the Environmental Assessment Report.